Luke Faust

-Luke Faust (born 1936) is an American folk musician.
-In the early 1960s he played a five-string banjo and sang Appalachian ballads, at The Gaslight Cafe in Greenwich Village, New York City.
-For five or six years, Faust performed with Jerry Rasmussen.
-One of his fellow entertainers at the Gaslight was Bob Dylan, who described Faust as "Someone closer in temperament to me."
+Luke Faust (born 1936) is an American folk musician, best known as a member of the Insect Trust.

+Career

+In the early 1960s, Faust often played at The Gaslight Cafe in Greenwich Village, New York City, performing with a wide array of instruments including banjo, fiddle, harmonica, and jug.
+There, he became acquainted with fellow folk revival musicians Dave Van Ronk, Jerry Rasmussen, and Bob Dylan.
+During this time, Faust briefly joined Peter Stampfel and Steve Weber of the Holy Modal Rounders on the jug.

 Faust moved to Hoboken, New Jersey in 1963.
-In the early 1960s, he briefly played the jug performing with the Holy Modal Rounders.
-He would get on stage with a full gallon of red wine and unscrew the top, take a few chugs and start playing.
-His tone would get deeper as the gig went on.

-In the late 1960s, Faust was a founding member of the band, The Insect Trust.
-He was the band's banjo, fiddle and harmonica player.
-Later in the 1990s, he went on to form The Jug Jam, an improvisational jug band with Perry Robinson, Lou Grassi and Wayne Lopes.
+There, he became a founding member of the Hoboken-based band The Insect Trust circa 1966.
+He was the band's banjo, fiddle, and harmonica player.
+Later in the 1990s, he went on to form The Jug Jam, an improvisational jug band with Perry Robinson, Lou Grassi, and Wayne Lopes.
 Faust also played with 90 proof – a band with Steve James.

 Faust is currently performing with The Carolina Jug Stompers playing rags, blues and breakdowns in the old-time jug – stringband style.
-Faust's contributions to music has been described in Bob Dylan's book, Chronicles: Volume One, and Dave Van Ronk's compilation album, The Mayor of MacDougal Street.
+Faust's contributions to music has been described in Bob Dylan's book, Chronicles: Volume One, where Dylan recalled Faust as "someone closer in temperament to me," and Dave Van Ronk's compilation album, The Mayor of MacDougal Street.